A green-bean and lentil soup like this should be regularly on the table as the legume family is high in vegetable protein and resistant starch.

-Legumes are the main protein source for most of the world.
-They are cheap, and vegetables doesn't have all the consequences of too much meat.
-Also they are cholesterol free.
-I add the green beans, first cousins to lentils, they are both legumes, just for a variation.
+Legumes are the main source of protein for most of the world.
+They are cheap, and vegetables do not have all the consequences of too much red meat.
+They are also free of cholesterol.
+I add the green beans, first cousins to lentils, just for a variation.

 Green bean and lentil soup is dead easy to make and stays with you for hours.

 One of the most rewarding things in my life is picking fresh-herbs from the garden; many of them are very easy to grow, and so much better cooked within the hour.

 I could not live, I swear, without the lemon and limes in our garden; whether it is the piquant flavour they bring to a salad or soup, the heavenly scent of the flowers in spring or the bright golden-fruit making it also an ornamental tree, they are my first choice for a new home.

 My lime-tree is now three years old, and has 65 fruit just waiting to be picked in a couple months.
 This page was written ages ago, and now we get hundreds; each one sells in the supermarket for R4.

 Planting lemon and lime trees in your garden are a far better investment than the stock-exchange; the greatest benefit of course is not the money saved, but your improved wellness and the sublime taste of your food.